Alexisbol/ada-template-website/README.md

 <h3>Context</h3>
 <p>
-To respond to that, you want to match the horizon of the financial variable to the horizon of equity valuation.
-Stocks are long-duration assets: prices depend on discounting cash flows far in the future.
-The Fed Funds Rate is a short-term policy tool, while long-term yields embed expected future policy, inflation expectations, and term premia.
+This requires matching the horizon of the financial variable to that of equity valuation.
+Stocks are long-duration assets, with prices driven by the discounting of distant cash flows.
+The Fed Funds Rate reflects short-term policy, whereas long-term yields incorporate expectations about future policy, inflation, and term premia.
 </p>

 <section class="content-section trigger-game" data-game="game-part-4"></section>